 Table 3-1 - Summary of key recommendations and benefits in terms of UE power consumption 35 Table 3-2 - Summary of key recommendations and benefits for multi-service and context aware radio resource management optimization.
 37 Table 3-3 - Summary of key recommendations and benefits for control signaling 40 Table 3-4 - Summary of key recommendations for multi-link/multi-node optimizations.
 41 Table 3-5 - Summary of key recommendations and benefits spectrum related enhancements.
 43 Table 3-6 - Summary of key recommendations and benefits for mobility optimizations.
-45 Table 3-7 - Summary of key recommendations and benefits for D2D optimizations .
-47 Table 3-8 - Summary of key recommendations and benefits for reliable signalling schemes and low-overhead natively-secure access protocols 50 Table 3-9 - Summary of key recommendations and benefits for non-orthogonal multiple access (NOMA) and code design 52 Table 3-10 - Summary of key recommendations and benefits for massive MIMO enabling technologies Error!
-Bookmark not defi ned.
-Table 3-11 - Summary of key recommendations and benefits for Optimized implementation for scalable and flexible support of multiple services 55 Table 3-12 - Summary of key recommendations and benefits for advanced pilot an d feedback design for m-MIMO 57 Table 3-13 - Summary of key recommendations and benefits for dynamic mechanisms for advanced node collaboration and link state prediction 59 Table 3-14 - Summary of key recommendations and benefits for efficient signaling r and control for advanced connectivity.
-61 Table 3-15 - Technical components implemented and integrated into the PoCs 65 Table 3-16 - Testbeds 67 Table 3-17 - Summary of key finding of the prototyping activities 69 Table 3-18 - Inter-project activities 73 Table 3-19 - Workshops, Special Sessions, and Tutorials 74 Table 3-20 - Booths and Demos 75 Table 3-22 Summary of impact on 3GPP NR Release-15 specifications (WP3) 79 Table 3-23 Summary of impact on 3GPP NR Release-15 specifications (WP4) 79 Table 3-24 Summary of impact on 3GPP NR Release-16 Study and Work Items (WP3) 80

-Table 3-25 Summary of impact on 3GPP NR Release-16 Study and Work Items
+45 Table 3-7 - Summary of key recommendations and benefits for D2D optimizations.
+47 Table 3-8 - Summary of key recommendations and benefits for reliable signalling schemes and low-overhead natively-secure access protocols 50 Table 3-9 - Summary of key recommendations and benefits for non-orthogonal multiple access (NOMA) and code design 52 Table 3-10 Summary of key recommendations and benefits for massive MIMO enabling technologies 53 Table 3-11 - Summary of key recommendations and benefits for Optimized implementation for scalable and flexible support of multiple services 55 Table 3-12 - Summary of key recommendations and benefits for advanced pilot and feedback design for m-MIMO 57 Table 3-13 - Summary of key recommendations and benefits for dynamic mechanisms for advanced node collaboration and link state prediction 59 Table 3-14 - Summary of key recommendations and benefits for efficient signaling and control for advanced connectivity.
+61 Table 3-15 - Technical components implemented and integrated into the PoCs 65 Table 3-16 - Testbeds 67 Table 3-17 - Summary of key finding of the prototyping activities 69 Table 3-18 - Inter-project activities 83 Table 3-19 - Workshops, Special Sessions, and Tutorials 85 Table 3-20 - Booths and Demos 85 Table 3-21 Summary of impact on 3GPP NR Release-15 specifications (WP3) 90 Table 3-22 Summary of impact on 3GPP NR Release-15 specifications (WP4) 90 Table 3-23 Summary of impact on 3GPP NR Release-16 Study and Work Items (WP3) 91 Table 3-24 Summary of impact on 3GPP NR Release-16 Study and Work Items (WP4) 92

-(WP4) 81

-Table 3-25 - Candidate features for future 3GPP NR Releases such as 17 and 18
+Table 3-25 - Candidate features for future 3GPP NR Releases such as 17 and 18 (WP3).

-(WP3).
-81
+92

-Table 3-26 - Candidate features for future 3GPP NR Releases such as 17 and 18
+Table 3-26 - Candidate features for future 3GPP NR Releases such as 17 and 18 (WP4).

-(WP4).
-83
+95

-Table 6-1 - List of 3GPP contributions 95
+Table 6-1 - List of 3GPP contributions 106